Make your university room Instagram-worthy and a more comfortable home without blowing your student budget.

 7. Failing that, add a tapestry

-Add a splash of colour to walls like interior designer Paigebrowndesigns did on this dorm room.
-She attached this dreamy, blue tapestry to the wall using double sided tape – an easy decorating solution if you are not allowed to make holes in walls.
+Add a splash of colour to walls like in the image above.
+This dreamy, blue tapestry has been attached to the wall using double sided tape – an easy decorating solution if you are not allowed to make holes in the walls.

 8. Hang accessories on a cork board

 There’s no reason why storage options can’t be attractive too.
 Take this jewellery board for example, which is a simple way of keeping track of necklaces and making use of space in a room.
 These can be attached on the inside of wardrobe doors if you wish to keep a minimalistic look for your bedroom.

 If your bed is looking a little dull, you can design your own headboard to add a touch of personality.
 All you need to do is head to the nearest hardware shop to pick up a decent-sized plank of wood to decorate with lights, fabric or anything you fancy.